 Covering Climate Now and Columbia Journalism Review are proud to launch an annual award to celebrate exemplary journalism about the defining story of our time.
 The Covering Climate Now Journalism Awards will honor journalists from every corner of the newsroom who are producing coverage in print, digital, audio, video, and multimedia formats that report on all dimensions of the climate story, especially solutions.
-Submissions of journalism that was published or broadcast anywhere in the world during 2020 will be accepted through June 1, 2021.
+Submissions are now closed.

 The awards will be presented in a dozen categories, along with a Lifetime Achievement Award and an Emerging Journalist Award.
 A globally accessible celebration in September will be hosted by Al Roker, TODAY weather and feature anchor and co-host of the 3rd Hour of TODAY and Savannah Sellers, correspondent for NBC News and MSNBC, co-anchor of NBC News NOW and co-host of NBC News’ Stay Tuned program.